marsango16/Mid-term-Project/README.md

 ## Planning of the project

++ Download the data set and make a general analysis of the information
-+ Check data errors, duplicates and missing values
++ Data preparation and cleaning, check data errors, duplicates and missing values with Jupyter Notebook
-+ Aggregate data to gain insights into the historical patterns and changes over time
++ Insert data cleaned into Tableu and star exploring the data
 + Join data if needed using extra files to enrich my analysis
-+ Using 'calculate fields' to add furmulas to calculate the profit margin for each sale
-+ Filter and group the data to show sales from a particular region by product category

 To conclude, for this analysis project is to identify future trends in the gaming industry and communicate those insights to stakeholders through an informative dashboard in Tableau.